TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-01-31-how-monolithic-repository-in-open-source-saved-my-laziness.md

 perex: '''
     I've started creating open-source about 6 years ago.
 Now I'm maintaining over 20 repositories.
 I used classic standalone repositories, but with each new package I wanted to add, I realized, how much work it needs to keep everything up-to-date and consistent.
 So I didn't and got stuck.
     <br><br>
-    Fortunately, I noticed <a href="https://www.youtube.com/watch?v=4w3-f6Xhvu8">talk from Fabien about monorepo and Symfony</a>.
+    Fortunately, I noticed <a href="https://www.youtube.com/watch?v=4w3-f6Xhvu8">talk from Fabien</a> about <a href="http://danluu.com/monorepo/">monorepo</a> and Symfony.
 I said to myself: "I don't know a thing about it.
 Let's try it out.
 I can always return if it sucks."
     <br><br>
     I never did.
 Today I will show you <strong>why I see monorepo approach in open-source so awesome</strong>.
 '''